 For a processor with no complex ABB control mechanism, putting the processor into a low leakage mode when it is idle is one of the most effective strategies to reduce the leakage power consumption.
-However, care must be taken as entering and exiting the low-leakage state can incur significant timing and energy overhead [8].
-For real-time tasks scheduled according to EDF policy, Lee et. al. [20] proposed a leakage reduction scheduling technique called LC-EDF, which delays the execution of the arriving task instances when the processor is idle to extend the idle intervals and reduce the number of power mode transitions.
+However, care must be taken as entering and exiting the low-leakage state can incur significant timing and energy overhead (Duarte, 2002b).
+For real-time tasks scheduled according to EDF policy, Lee et al. (Lee, 2003) proposed a leakage reduction scheduling technique called LC-EDF, which delays the execution of the arriving task instances when the processor is idle to extend the idle intervals and reduce the number of power mode transitions.
 Specifically, according to LC-EDF, the extended idle time is treated as one part of the tasks' execution time.
 As long as the resultant total utilization is less than or equal to 1, the schedulability of the task set is guaranteed.
 However, they assume a non-DVS processor model, which cannot optimize the dynamic power consumption.
 So the overall energy consumed cannot be minimized.
-To save both the dynamic and leakage energy, Jejurikar et. al. [15] exploited a strategy that combines both DVS and procrastination for periodic tasks.
+To save both the dynamic and leakage energy, Jejurikar et al. (Jejurikar, 2004b) exploited a strategy that combines both DVS and procrastination for periodic tasks.
 Each task is associated with a processor speed and a procrastination value, computed based on the utilization-related feasibility condition.
 In the same way as LC-EDF, the idle interval is extended by procrastinating the execution of tasks when the processor is idle.
 This approach works very well for periodic task sets when the tasks' deadlines are equal to their periods.
-However, when the tasks are non-periodic or have deadlines less than their periods, this scheme becomes invalid or very pessimistic in determining the processor speeds and delay amount, and thus energy inefficient.
+However, when the tasks are non-periodic or have deadlines less than their periods, this scheme becomes invalid or very pessimistic in determining the processor speeds and delay amount, and thus not energy-efficient.

 A number of papers extend the idea of delaying the execution of job executions for real-time systems that employ scheduling policies other than the EDF policy.
-Lee et. al. [20] proposed a leakage reduction scheduling technique called LC-DP, by extending the Dual-Priority (DP) scheduling model presented in [6].
-The DP scheduling was initially proposed to improve the response time for soft real-time tasks by delaying the execution of hard deadline tasks.
-(The detailed algorithm and introduction of DP can be found in [6].)
-In LC-DP, idle time is treated as a soft real-time task in the DP model.
+Lee et al. (Lee, 2003) proposed a leakage reduction scheduling technique called LC-DP, by extending the Dual-Priority (DP) scheduling scheme presented in (Davis, 1995).
+The DP scheduling was initially proposed to improve the response time for soft real-time tasks by delaying the execution of hard real-time tasks.
+(The detailed algorithm and introduction of DP can be found in (Davis, 1995).)
+In LC-DP, the idle time is treated as a soft real-time task in the DP model.
 The hard deadline tasks are originally put in the queue that has a lower priority than that of the soft real-time task if the processor is idle, and are promoted to the higher priority queue after certain promotion times have passed.
-If the processor is active, all the hard deadline tasks are delayed at the lower priority queue.
-However, as explained in [14], the LC-DP algorithm cannot guarantee FP-tasks' deadlines because of its discrepancy with the original dual priority scheduling algorithm [6].
+If the processor is active, all the hard deadline tasks are promoted to the high priority queue immediately.
+The idle interval is extended since the hard real-time tasks are delayed at the lower priority queue.
+However, as explained in (Jejurikar, 2004a), the LC-DP algorithm cannot guarantee FP-tasks' deadlines because of its discrepancy with the original dual priority scheduling algorithm (Davis, 1995).